The Archer or the Prey, We Will Always Stay: Analysis of Taylor Swift’s “The Archer”

 The bitter acceptance that comes with leaving and losing people as we move through life and the self-doubt and depreciation that comes with it is what this next verse articulates.
 People come and go like waves on a beach and with that, we jump from trains and self-sabotage because we believe we have to leave before we’re left.

-Feeling almost too in tune with your inner child is something Swift describes in this verse and notably, mentions in two other songs, “But Daddy I Love Him” and “I Hate It Here.”
+Feeling almost too in tune with your inner child is something Swift describes in this verse and notably mentions in two other songs, “But Daddy I Love Him” and “I Hate It Here.”
 In those songs, she self-diagnoses as a “precocious” child — a child who’s highly skilled, intelligent, and ahead of their peers.
 As I interpret these lyrical parallels, I decode that Swift was recognized as a child “wise beyond her years” (another lyrical parallel from “The Manuscript”), and as an adult felt like she couldn’t quite keep up.

 Now we move to the chorus: “I've been the archer…I've been the prey…Who could ever leave me, darling?
 But who could stay?”